bajielyf/velnix-editor/docs/KNOWN_ISSUES.md

 ## 1. Search Responsiveness

 Search and replace workflows are available, including result navigation and replace-all support.
-Current search behavior is still primarily synchronous, so very large files or broad search scopes may affect UI responsiveness.
+Find-all result building runs in the background, but very large files or broad search scopes still need release validation and tuning.

 Planned follow-up:

-- move long-running search work out of the main UI path
+- tune large-file and many-document search performance
-- improve progress, cancellation, and refresh behavior for result sets
+- improve progress and cancellation visibility for expensive result sets
 - add clearer feedback for expensive search operations

 ## 2. Theme and Appearance Customization